Vol:II Theory • Research by Design

 In the 1990s, influential architects and teachers like Daniel Libeskind, Peter Eisenman, Berhard Tschumi, Peter Latz or Dagmar Richter experimented with a research-oriented, diagrammatic practice of design as tracing of urban and building contexts.
 Their design approach transformed strategies of objectivizing diagrams as generators of design into a diagrammatic and meaningful reading of traces.
 Analytical procedures like the dissecting diagram, mapping, sketching, collage, intervention or the model served the interpretative, reflexive and critical readings of cities, prominent in design approaches such as Cardboard Architecture (P. Eisenman).
 The deciphering of spatial layers of contextual complexity sought to challenge existing conventions of visual representations of cities and forged to sharpen the accepted aesthetics of power with the goal to criticize and subvert them.

 German Architect (*1955), professor at Pratt Institute, NY, previously professorships at UCLA Los Angeles, USA; Kunsthochschule Berlin Weißensee, the State Academy of Visual Arts, Stuttgart; Harvard University, Columbia University, Cooper Union New York.
-In 1995, the author has experienced the design strategies of D. Richter in workshops in Vienna and Berlin as a student.
+In 1995, I have experienced the design strategies of D. Richter in workshops in Vienna and Berlin as a student.

 The previously invisible or superimposed character of urban design contexts can be illuminated in transformative works of translation, in complex, grown and overlain heterogeneous contexts that are discursively excavated, exposed and exaggerated in their contrariness and incoherence via reading procedures through drawings.